stadem/viva-payments/README.md

 #### Configuration

-Rename `viva-config.php.php.example` to `viva-config.php.php` and add your credentials.
+Rename `viva-config.php.example` to `viva-config.php` and add your credentials.

-Add the following data on your `viva-config.php.php`.
+Add the following data on your `viva-config.php`.

 And for you local environment
 ```php